-Creating a persona will also help you prepare for the next step in your Ax journey – crafting an experience map for your staff.
+Creating a contact center persona will also help you prepare for the next step in your Ax journey – crafting an experience map for your staff.
 Experience maps are wonderful things.
 They give you incredible insight into the parts of your operation that can be hard to define – and they give you the perfect structure to help you unify your staff retention strategies, among others.

 Draw on them:

 - for incentive planning